Dec 27 2011

 • Due-Dated

-If what you’ve been thinking are meaningful personal or business goals, and they don’t measure up to solidly meeting four out of four of these requirements, they are not goals.
+If what you’ve been thinking are meaningful personal or business goals, and they don’t measure up to solidly meeting five out of five of these requirements, they are not goals.
 They are wishes.
 Wishes are what people who wrap their lives around “hope” end up with.
 Wishing and hoping are the empty promises that empty people make to themselves and others.
 “Fantasizing” isn’t “taking action”!

 Say, for example, a customer tilts his head, shrugs, faces his palms to the sky and says, “Sorry we’re taking our business elsewhere; it’s strictly a money decision; nothing personal; your prices are just too high for us; we can pay offshore operations half of your costs for the same results!”